hannorein/rebound/doc/c_quickstart.rst

 Code structure
 --------------

 REBOUND can be used as a shared library.
 However, installing a system-wide shared library can sometimes be an obstacle for new users, especially if you want to change the code frequently or don't have root access.
-For that reason, all the examples can be compiled but simply typing `make` in the example directory.
+For that reason, all the examples can be compiled by simply typing `make` in any of the example directories.

 Let's look at how to setup a simple REBOUND simulation: